arvigeus/AZ-204/Learning Path/Containers.md

 #### Quick task

+The _inner-loop_ development cycle is the iterative process of writing code, building, and testing your application before committing to source control.
+It's really the beginning of container lifecycle management.

 Before you commit your first line of code, ACR Tasks's quick task feature can provide an integrated development experience by offloading your container image builds to Azure.
-With quick tasks, you can verify your automated build definitions and catch potential problems prior to committing your code.
+With quick tasks, you can verify your automated build definitions and catch potential problems before committing your code.

 Using the familiar `docker build` format, the [az acr build](https://learn.microsoft.com/en-us/cli/azure/acr#az-acr-build) command in the Azure CLI takes a context (the set of files to build), sends it to ACR Tasks and, by default, pushes the built image to its registry upon completion.